ScilifelabDataCentre/data.scilifelab.se/content/events/_index.md

         weight: 20
 ---

-This section presents a communuity-sourced list of upcoming conferences, webinars, workshops, and training opportunities in Sweden related to specifically data-driven life science.
-We encourange our readers to submit events to this page.
-All times in Sweden/Stockholm timezone (CET/CEST).
-If you have any questions about the specific events and training, please get in touch with organizers of that particular event or training.
+This section includes a list of upcoming conferences, webinars, workshops, and training opportunities for Swedish researchers working in the area of data-driven life science.
+If you know of an appropriate event that is not listed here, please suggest it using the form below.
+All times are given in Central European Time (CET/CEST).
+Questions about individual events should be directed to the organisers of that event.